cscart/docs/en/cscart_addons/addons/xml_import/index.rst

 Overview
 --------

-    The `XML and CSV Import addon <https://marketplace.simtechdev.com/xml-import.html>`_ allows you easily import products from any XML, CSV, JSON or YML file to your CS-Cart store.
+    The `XML & CSV addon <https://marketplace.simtechdev.com/xml-import.html>`_ allows you easily import products from any XML, CSV, JSON or YML file to your CS-Cart store.
 Save yourself hours with this add-on and make inventory management hassle free.
     With the XML Import add-on, your product data will be sent to your store keeping you ahead of your competitors with the newest products.
 You can be sure the product stock quantities are always up-to-date.
 The add-on allows you to automatically update product catalogs including changes to prices, inventory stock quantities, and new product additions.

     An easy field mapping feature allow you to easily overcome the divergent data formats of suppliers and synchronize only the appropriate data fields to your store.